Erin Mendenhall: 2020 terrorist threat

 In April 2020 during the COVID-19 pandemic, according to a police affidavit, Mendenhall was threatened by a man who "stated the mayor needs to open up the city.
 If she doesn’t, she’ll be forcibly removed from office.
 There’s a protest tomorrow and if things don’t change, a civil war is coming, and the police can’t stop me."
 The man was arrested and booked for making a terroristic threat and electronic communication harassment.

+Threats and security incidents

+In 2024 and 2025, Mendenhall was the target of multiple threats connected to city policy decisions, part of a broader pattern of political threats and harassment directed at public officials.
+On May 20, 2024, a Farmington man, Jason Guy Rogers, was arrested after police said he made violent threats toward the mayor following the adoption of new city flag designs and was observed attempting to enter the Salt Lake City–County Building.
+Prosecutors alleged that the man posted messages on social media encouraging harm toward Mendenhall and her family.
+He later pleaded guilty to misdemeanor stalking on December 4, 2025.

 Ryan Outlaw incident

 Amidst an ongoing investigation into the death of Ryan Outlaw, an African-American man wounded in a stabbing denied medical aid by police officers, Mayor Mendenhall defended the two officers being investigated, stating her belief that "our officers we believe did as they were trained."
 Asked if she wanted officers to be "able and willing" to provide first aid, Mendenhall responded "I want our officers to be safe, that’s their job."